NilsEckerle/azkaban/README.md

 - be in one file so you can back up it easily
 - probably no backup log in method because screw you.
   You should have registered multiple YubiKeys and backed up one of them!

+# How to build

+0. install requirements
+0. run `make`

+## How to include headers in nvim?

+0. have clangd installed
+0. install *bear*
+0. run `bear -- make`

+on my machine it works.
+If it doesn't at yours, that's not my problem!